alexadmin/it_overview/README.md

 - create test data with naming conventions (1, p.
 337)
 - roll-back transactions after test (1, p.
 337)
 - tightly coupling test is bad (1, p.
 339)
+- if it is diffucult to prepare data for test, then you need to decompose project (1, p.
+339)

 # monolithic vs microservice